MrSteppy/cargo-sdl-apk/README.md

 ## Basic usage

-1. Install with `cargo install cargo-sdl-apk`.
+1. Build with `cargo build --release` and copy executable into your project or wherever you want to have it.
 2. Make sure you have the following:
     * The SDL source, clone it from [here](https://github.com/libsdl-org/SDL).
 Make sure you have the `release-2.26.x` branch.